Civil and industrial wastewater treatment

 • Advanced Oxidation Plants

-They replace unwanted ions in the solution with more favourable ones, helping to remove heavy metals and other ionic pollutants.
+They replace unwanted ions in the solution with more favorable ions, helping to remove heavy metals and other ionic pollutants.